1996 California Proposition 218: Tiered (Conservation) Water Rates and the 2015 Capistrano Decision

 The Capistrano decision also rejected the argument that higher water tier prices that exceed the cost of service may be justified as "penalties" not within the purview of Proposition 218 restrictions.
 In holding that this argument is inconsistent with Proposition 218, the court stated that "[i]t would open up a loophole in article XIII D, section 6, subdivision (b)(3) [part of Proposition 218] so large it would virtually repeal it.
 All an agency supplying any service would need to do to circumvent article XIII D, section 6, subdivision (b)(3), would be to establish a low legal base use for that service, pass an ordinance to the effect that any usage above the base amount is illegal, and then decree that the penalty for such illegal usage equals the incrementally increased rate for that service.
 Such a methodology could easily yield rates that have no relation at all to the actual cost of providing the service at the penalty levels.
 And it would make a mockery of the Constitution."

-However, Proposition 218 does not prohibit other tools available to local governments that accomplish water conservation.
-Examples of such tools include: restricting specific wasteful uses of water (e.g., hosing down a driveway to clear debris), water usage caps or rationing, or public disclosure of excessive water users.
+However, Proposition 218 does not prohibit other options available to local governments that accomplish water conservation.
+Examples of such options include: restricting specific wasteful uses of water (e.g., hosing down a driveway to clear debris), water usage caps or rationing, or public disclosure of excessive water users.

 The California Supreme Court subsequently denied requests by then California Attorney General Kamala Harris (representing the California State Water Resources Control Board) and local government interest organizations (Association of California Water Agencies, League of California Cities, and California State Association of Counties) to depublish the Capistrano decision.
 Despite the best efforts by the state's top lawyers and water experts to depublish the groundbreaking ruling, the California Supreme Court decision to keep it published meant the Capistrano decision can continue to be cited as precedent throughout California in other lawsuits involving the legality under Proposition 218 of tiered water rates charged by other local governments.
 The Capistrano decision is also considered a milestone in the debate over to what extent appellate court decisions in California should be published as precedent.

-After the 2015 Capistrano decision, lawsuits were filed against other local agencies in California, alleging that their tiered water rate structures were unconstitutional under Proposition 218.
+After the 2015 Capistrano decision, lawsuits were filed against other local agencies in California, alleging their tiered water rate structures were unconstitutional under Proposition 218.